VSecDK/vsec.dk/_posts/2021-09-11-using-securitytxt-to-improve-communication-and-collaboration.md

 **This article was written by [Kristian Bodeholt](https://www.linkedin.com/in/kristianbodeholt/) on behalf of the VSec Community**.

-> A big thank you goes out to Jonas Smedegaard, Kenneth Jørgensen and Klaus Agnoletti for contributing to the community article, giving feedback/constructive criticism and in general just being awesome.
+> A big thank you goes out to Jonas Smedegaard, Kenneth Jørgensen and Klaus Agnoletti for contributing to the community article, giving feedback/constructive criticism and in general just for being awesome.

 ### Sources
 [https://datatracker.ietf.org/doc/html/draft-foudil-securitytxt-12](https://datatracker.ietf.org/doc/html/draft-foudil-securitytxt-12)